manuelbieh/react-book/basics/components-in-react.md

 renderApp();
 ```

-Let us go through this one by one.
+Let's go through this one by one.
 First of all, we set the variable `renderCounter` to its initial value of `0`.
 This variable will count how often our `App` component renders, or to be more precise: how often we call `ReactDOM.render()` which will cause the `App` component to re-render.

 Second, we start an interval which invokes the `renderApp()` function every 2000 milliseconds.
 But the interval not only executes the function every 2 seconds, it also increments our `renderCounter` variable by 1 each time.
-It is actually quite exciting what's happening here: we're modifying our `renderCounter` prop from **"the outside"**.
+It is actually quite exciting what's happening here: we are modifying our `renderCounter` prop from **"the outside"**.

 The component itself is untouched and stays completely "pure".
 If it is being called with: